 together with an electronic version of their curriculum vitae, a two or three page sample of their writing in English, and references.

 and Hotel Court Garden

-The Hotel Sebel and Hotel Court Garden, both walking distance from IICI HQ in The Hague, offer reduced rates to participants on IICI training courses.
+(both walking distance from IICI HQ in The Hague) offer reduced rates to IICI course participants.